minalang/KoSentEval/readmeEN.md

 This repository contains code for out our paper<br>
 [KoSentEval:A Study of Korean Sentence Embedding Evaluation](https://www.kci.go.kr/kciportal/ci/sereArticleSearch/ciSereArtiView.kci?sereArticleSearchBean.artiId=ART003066128), [PDF](https://jiisonline.org/files/DLA/20240331160929_10.%EC%A0%95%EB%AF%BC%ED%99%94.pdf)<br>
 KoSentEval is a library for evaluating the quality of Korean sentence embeddings.
-It is motivated by [SentEval](https://github.com/facebookresearch/SentEval), but tried to capture linguistic features of Korean such as subject ommision and honorifics.
+It is motivated by [SentEval](https://github.com/facebookresearch/SentEval), but tried to capture linguistic features of Korean such as subject omission and honorifics.
 KoSentEval currently includes 2 downsteam tasks and 8 probing tasks.

 ## Dependencies